 Pepa Ubera, CHARCO

 Pepa Ubera presents an episode of a larger project called The Machine of Horizontal Dreams (2021), which is a new full-length performance environment for theatre, galleries and site-responsive spaces.
 The work looks at decoding narratives of progress and has a strong foundation in 3 key areas: social choreography, curatorial performance practice and dance & technology.

 For the Open Choreography Performance Evening, Ubera will share a work-in-progress extract of CHARCO, which forms a standalone episode of The Machine of Horizontal Dreams.
-CHARCO explores the body's potentiality in relation to technology and ecology.
+CHARCO is a sound, video and performance installation that explores the body's relationship to technology, interrogating our connection to the non-human world.
 Drawing from feminist science fiction the work is set in an imaginary future in which we see a group of humans that have never experienced nature and have therefore a different understanding of what we recognise now as the sensorial world.
 It aims to articulate the importance of a bodily experience, triggering imagination and ancestral memories of what it once meant to be human.

 Siobhan Davies Studios

 85 St George's Road